xhamera1/cs50/README.md

 I successfully completed Harvard's **CS50x Introduction to Computer Science**, a comprehensive course designed to introduce fundamental concepts in computer science and programming.
 Throughout the course, I explored various topics, completed weekly problem sets, and culminated my learning with a final project.

 ## Topics Covered:
-1. **Scratch** – Introduction to programming through a block-based visual language.
+0. **Scratch** – Introduction to programming through a block-based visual language.
-2. **C** – Procedural programming, including concepts of variables, functions, and loops.
+1. **C** – Procedural programming, including concepts of variables, functions, and loops.
-3. **Arrays** – Understanding and implementing data storage using arrays.
+2. **Arrays** – Understanding and implementing data storage using arrays.
-4. **Algorithms** – Analyzing and implementing algorithms for efficient problem solving.
+3. **Algorithms** – Analyzing and implementing algorithms for efficient problem solving.
-5. **Memory** – Concepts of memory management and pointers.
+4. **Memory** – Concepts of memory management and pointers.
-6. **Data Structures** – Implementing and using data structures like linked lists, hash tables, and stacks.
+5. **Data Structures** – Implementing and using data structures like linked lists, hash tables, and stacks.
-7. **Python** – High-level programming and solving real-world problems using Python.
+6. **Python** – High-level programming and solving real-world problems using Python.
+6.5. **Artificial Intelligence (AI)** – Basics of AI and machine learning.
-8. **SQL** – Working with databases and SQL queries.
+7. **SQL** – Working with databases and SQL queries.
-9. **HTML, CSS, and JavaScript** – Introduction to web development and building dynamic web pages.
+8. **HTML, CSS, and JavaScript** – Introduction to web development and building dynamic web pages.
-10. **Artificial Intelligence (AI)** – Basics of AI and machine learning.
+9. **Flask** – A microframework for Python used for building web applications.
-11. **Cybersecurity** – Concepts of security and encryption.
+10. **Cybersecurity** – Concepts of security and encryption.

 ## Weekly Assignments
 For each topic, I completed a series of problem sets and projects, designed to challenge and solidify my understanding of the material.